anubhutivyas/RL/docs/tutorials-examples/tutorials/dpo-tutorial.md

 - ✅ **Evaluation**: Assessing model alignment and preferences
 - ✅ **Best Practices**: Proven techniques for successful DPO

-You're now ready to apply DPO to align models with human preferences and explore more advanced RL techniques like GRPO!
+You're now ready to apply DPO to align models with human preferences and explore more advanced RL techniques like GRPO.